merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 ```

 {:.notice}
-We are excluding several pathway maps here because our algorithms cannot currently handle them.
+We are excluding several pathway maps here because our algorithms cannot currently handle them (or cannot process them efficiently enough for a tutorial setting).

 Notice that here we set the number of processes (`-P`) to 2, so that two genome pairs can be processed in parallel.
 And we set the number of threads per process (`-T`) to 2 as well, so in total the program will be using 4 threads.